Developer(s) – Team17

 As well as having greatly improved visuals from the original game, with the character sprites being in a lot more detail than before, the settings in Armageddon are also a lot more diverse, and the sound bytes used are a lot more humorous and varied.
-However, for a number of reasons, the PlayStation port in particular, is much better than the Nintendo 64 version of the game.
+However, for a number of reasons, the PlayStation port, in particular, is much better than the Nintendo 64 version of the game.
 One of which is the inclusion of the many funny FMVs shown before each battle, which in the Nintendo 64 version, are absent.

 Gameplay – 7/10

 Thankfully, the great gameplay is present in all ports of the title.
 The biggest improvement is that there are a lot more game modes to indulge in, and thus, increased variety.
-As well as having single or multiplayer, there is also a training mode, which can be used to improve the status of either pre-created teams or custom made ones.
-All these new features work to keep things a lot more interesting than in the previous instalment, and give it much more replay value as well.
+As well as having single or multiplayer, there is also a training mode, which can be used to improve the status of either pre-created teams or custom-made ones.
+All these new features work to keep things a lot more interesting than in the previous installment and give it much more replay value as well.

 Controls – 9/10

-Just like the first, however the only issue I have about the game’s control scheme is the system of measuring up wind resistance against trajectory to take the most accurate shot possible with bazookas or grenades.
+Just like the first, however, the only issue I have about the game’s control scheme is the system of measuring up wind resistance against trajectory to take the most accurate shot possible with bazookas or grenades.
 In my opinion, it makes the game unnecessarily difficult at times, given the most awkward of circumstances and unit positions.
 However, there are no problems otherwise.
-It can be argued that it is also easier to play it on the PlayStation than it is on the Nintendo 64, given size comparison between the two system’s controllers.
+It can be argued that it is also easier to play it on the PlayStation than it is on the Nintendo 64, given the size comparison between the two system’s controllers.

 Lifespan – N/A (10/10)